michellel7435/sep11-freedom-project/blog/entry02.md

 This would take the circle a little longer to start and have a delay.

 ## Engineering Design Process (EDP)
-I am currently on the EDP step 3-4
+I am currently on the EDP step 3-4 where the process is brainstorming and planning.

 ## Skills: